 It takes years for a graduate nurse to make progress through the novice to the expert trajectory of nursing and part of achieving expert status is having the tutelage and expertise of experienced nurses as mentors.
 When nurses burnout, move on, upward, or out of the nursing profession, it’s a palpable loss felt by patients and the nursing profession as a whole.

 Nurses barely past novice status are assuming responsibility for training other nurses, and the gaps of missing information can be life altering.
 The patients are losing out on the best of nursing care when nurses leave staff nursing.

 The following is a starter list of reasons:

 Lack of Upward Mobility

 How can we keep educated and experienced nurses at the bedside of patients?

 There is no short or easy answer.
-When a nurse advances their education by seeking a BSN or beyond, it is usually synonymous with a “ticket out.”
+When a nurse advances their education by seeking an online RN to BSN or beyond, it is usually synonymous with a “ticket out.”
 It will take extraordinary and collaborative effort to empower the nursing profession to advocate for all nurses including the staff nurse.

 Staff or bedside nurses exert a powerful influence on patient outcomes.
 However, they are often so overwhelmed and overworked that they do not envision themselves as leaders.

 Bedside nursing is ground zero for patient care, and this is where a nurse can have the most impact.
 The quality of attention and care, which is directly influenced by experience, affects nosocomial infections, falls, pressure ulcers and just about everything else.

 Bedside nurses impact the length and quality of the patient experience.
 It is imperative that measures are taken to retain experienced nurses at the bedside.